ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ### Steps:
 #### Reserve your env
-1. Under the [Sentiment Analysis](https://techzone.ibm.com/collection/watson-core-nlp#tab-1) tab, find the environment tile and click the **Reserve** button to reserve a Watson Studio environment.
+1. Under the [Sentiment Analysis](https://techzone.ibm.com/collection/watson-core-nlp#tab-1) tab, find the environment tile and click **Reserve** to reserve a Watson Studio environment.

 ![reserve](Screenshots/reserve.png)

-2. You will receive an email inviting you to join the IBM cloud account.
+2. Shortly, you will receive an email inviting you to join an IBM cloud account.
 Follow the instructions in the email to join.
 Your environment should be ready within a few minutes.
-Once it is ready, you will recieve a second notification email similar to the following.
+Once it is ready, you will recieve a second email similar to the following.

 ![env_details](Screenshots/env_details.png)

 3. Log in to [IBM Cloud Pak for Data](https://dataplatform.cloud.ibm.com).
 Once logged in, ensure that you are using cloud account **2577353 - tsglwatson** as given in the email.
-You can check the name of the current account at the top of the screen as shown below.
+You can check the name of the current account in the bar the top of the screen.
 Change the account if necessary using the drop-down menu.
 From the IBM Cloud Pak for Data dashboad, find the tile for the Project you want to work with.
-For the Sentiment Analysis tutorial, the name of this project will be prefixed with **sentiment-analysis**.
-Once the Project is open, you will be to view the notebooks and data assets in your project with the **Assets** tab.
+For the Sentiment Analysis tutorial, the name of this Project will have the prefix **sentiment-analysis**.
+Once the Project is open, you can view the notebooks and data assets of the project with the **Assets** tab.

 ![assets](Screenshots/assets.png)

-4. Click on the **Manage** tab now.
+4. We will create a new environment template.
+Click on the **Manage** tab.

 ![manage_tab](Screenshots/manage_tab.png)

-5. Click on **Environments** from the side Navbar and then click on **Templates** tab.
-Click on **New template**
+5. Click on **Environments** from the side Navbar.
+Next click on **Templates** tab.
+Finally, click on **New template**

 ![env](Screenshots/env.png)

-6. Now create an env for making `watson_nlp` library available in the Watson Studio.
-(It is available by default as an extra small option but you might need a bigger environment for this dataset and model training as well).
-Name your enviroment as something meaniningful like **Watson NLP**.
-In the Hardware configuration, select at least **4 vCPU and 16 GB RAM** for the pre-trained model (OOB sentiment analysis model notebook) and probably a bigger one for model training notebook.
-Then select **Default Python 3.8 + Watson NLP(beta)** in the Software version.
-If you do not select this software version, `watson_nlp` library will not be available in the Watson Studio Notebooks.
+6. In this step, we will create an environment template that contains the Watson NLP library.
+Give your environment template a name like **Watson NLP**.
+In the Hardware configuration, select at least **4 vCPU and 16 GB RAM**.
+For Software, select **Default Python 3.8 + Watson NLP(beta)**.
 Finally click **Create**

 ![new_env_settings](Screenshots/new_env_settings.png)

-7. Once the env is created, click on the **Assets** tab.
-Then click on the 3 dots at the right end of the notebook and click on **Change environment**
+7. Once the environment template is created, click on the **Assets** tab.
+Find the notebook you want to work with among the assets.
+Click on the ellipsis (the three dots) at the right end of the notebook to open a drop-down menu.
+Click **Change environment** in menu.

 ![change_env](Screenshots/change_env.png)

-8. Select the enviroment you created in the previous step and click on **Change**
+8. Select the environment template that you created previously and click **Change*.

 ![change](Screenshots/change.png)

-9. Now you should be able to run the notebook by clicking on the 3 dots and then selecting **Edit** (Note: You need to repeat this step for all the notebooks you have in the project)
+9. Now, you will be able to run the notebook by clicking the ellipsis and selecting **Edit**.
+Note that you need to repeat this step for all the notebooks you have in the project.

 ![edit](Screenshots/edit.png)

-10. Your notebook will load and you can follow the instructions in your notebook to complete the tutorials on Watson NLP
+10. Your notebook will load and you can follow the instructions in your notebook to complete the tutorials on Watson NLP.

 ![loaded](Screenshots/loaded.png)